 The General Introduction also states that "Where UPOV has not established individual Test Guidelines relevant to the variety to be examined, the examination should be carried out in accordance with the principles in this document [the General Introduction] and, in particular, the recommendations contained in Chapter 9, Conduct of DUS Testing in the Absence of Test Guidelines.
 In particular, the recommendations in Chapter 9 are based on the approach whereby, in the absence of Test Guidelines, the DUS examiner proceeds in the same general way as if developing new Test Guidelines."
-Thus, in the absence of Test Guidelines, this document is also aimed at the drafters of individual authorities' test guidelines.
 Section 4 "Development of individual authorities' test guidelines" provides guidance on the development of individual authorities' test guidelines.